How did you get started?

 What’s with using film sometimes?

-Film is beautiful, unique, and can never be quite replicated by digital cameras (I’m talkin to you, Instagram!).
+Film is gorgeous, unique, and can never be quite replicated by digital cameras (I’m talkin’ to you, Instagram!).
+Back in the old days, we didn’t have ‘puters distractin’ us from getting to school in the snow uphill both ways so we had to burn pictures into glossy paper using light and chemicals.
 I love the look of the good stuff, so I want to share it with you.

 I love photography too!
 How do I get better as a photographer?